druths/arghandler/README.md

 complete set of subcommands include those specified using decorators AND those specified through the `set_subcommands(...)` method.

+### Setting the help message ###

+The format of the help message can be set to one more friendly for subcommands by passing the `ArgumentHandler` constructor the keyword argument `use_short_help=True`.

+This will produce a help message that looks something like this:

+	usage: test.py [-h] subcommand

+	positional arguments:
+	  subcommand
+        cmd1  cmd1_help_str

+	optional arguments:
+  	  -h, --help  show this help message and exit

 ## Some best practices ##

 *Use `ArgumentParser` or `ArgumentHandler` inside subcommands.* This will